Experience-Monks/jam3-lesson-asyncjs/lessons/5-Promises/index.md

 Basically with promises you always say.
 "Do something" and "then do this" unless "catch this".

-So you might be wondering if promises were created to get rid of callback hell how does it do it?
+So you might be wondering how do Promises solve callback christmas trees?
 Well let's try to load some more images:

 ```javascript
 var imageLoader = require('imageloader'); // not a real module but lets pretend